dsp2003/clef/README.md

 + [N] Peanut Butter Trap can be crafted from 1 Peanut Butter, 1 Large Cardboard Box and 1 Wood

++ [N] Questline "Fatal Circuit".
+Given by Mercenary Glitch and Penguin Promoter at Outpost for players with Tier 3 ship

-+ [R][Incomplete] Brain extractor and all robot parts are available for crafting.
-As a result, you can summon the robot boss (disabled in UG, no proper quest yet.
-In UG original robot was replaced by Penguin Bot and appears instead of the old one when summoned)
++ [R] Brain extractor and all robot parts are available for crafting.
+As a result, you can summon Fatal Circuit, the old robot boss (was removed in UG and replaced by Penguin Bot)

-+ [N] Quest "The Brain Hunter".
-Automatically assigned upon crafting or picking up the Brain Extractor.
-Reward: 100-500 pixels
++ [N] Fatal Circuit drops quest item - shorted out Broken Fatal Claw dagger with weak stats

 + [N] Cooking recipe "Brain Stew".
 Cooked from Wheat, Pearlpea, Corn and Inferior Brain